Drink can: Pop-tab

-Mikolaj Kondakow and James Wong of Port Arthur, Ontario, Canada invented the pull tab version for bottles in or before 1951 (Canadian patent 476789).
-In 1962, Ermal Cleon Fraze of Dayton, Ohio, United States, invented the similar integral rivet and pull-tab version (also known as ring pull in British English), which had a ring attached at the rivet for pulling, and which would come off completely to be discarded.
+In 1962, Ermal Cleon Fraze of Dayton, Ohio, United States, invented the integral rivet and pull-tab version (also known as ring pull in British English), which had a ring attached at the rivet for pulling, and which would detach completely to be discarded.
 He received US Patent No. 3,349,949 for his pull-top can design in 1963 and licensed his invention to Alcoa and Pittsburgh Brewing Company, the latter of which first introduced the design on Iron City Beer cans.
 The first soft drinks to be sold in all-aluminum cans were R.C.
 Cola and Diet-Rite Cola, both made by the Royal Crown Cola company, in 1964.

 The early pull-tabs detached easily.
 In 1976, the Journal of the American Medical Association noted cases of children ingesting pull-tabs that had broken off and dropped into the can.

 Full-top pull-tabs were also used in some oil cans and are currently used in some soup, pet food, tennis ball, nuts, and other cans.